seastco/InstantMBTA/README.md

 # InstantMBTA

 InstantMBTA is a real-time MBTA transit display that shows train schedules and predictions on a Raspberry Pi [Inky pHAT](https://github.com/pimoroni/inky) e-ink display.
-Perfect for placing near your door to check train times before leaving home.
+Perfect for placing near your door to check train times before leaving home!

 ## Features